-The CHKS and this report were developed by WestEd, in collaboration with Duerr Evaluation Resources, under contract from the California Department of Education, School Health and Safety Office.
+The CHKS and this report were developed by WestEd, under contract from the California Department of Education, School Health and Safety Office.
 Special recognition to Cindy Zheng, at WestEd, who oversees the generation of CalSCHLS reports and data quality assurance.